Wilcovw/COS214-Project/README.md

 This is our War Simulator for our COS214 project

-Participants:
-  Ruan Rossouw
-  Jason Dutton
-  Wilco van Wyk
-  Dian Lahouter
-  Francois Smyth
-  Jesse Naidoo
+Participants: Ruan Rossouw, Jason Dutton, Wilco van Wyk, Dian Lahouter, Francois Smyth and Jesse Naidoo